 Organisational effectiveness – the intersection between creating great software companies and creating shareholder value.

 Ann McCloskey discussed the importance of organisational health, where companies globally are losing billions of dollars because only a fraction of their employees are truly engaged and truly productive.
 She discussed her framework for avoiding this trap, by ensuring reinforced clarity, aligned and cohesive leadership, organisational clarity and consistent messaging.
 Accompanying this topic were case studies from Stephen Baxter (JLA) and Geoff Love (Commify) on how they’ve built organisational effectiveness across their businesses.

 Stay hungry, stay paranoid – if it ain’t broke, consider breaking it.

 Rasmus Ankersen, author of ‘Hunger in Paradise’, showed how organisations can stay competitive and continue to grow once they’ve achieved scale – giving practical examples from the world of sport and business.
 Rasmus warned us against the common biases of large organisations including: outcome bias (wrongly attributing an outcome to an input), talent bias (finding ‘talent that whispers’, not just ‘talent that shouts’) and how to avoid looking at lagging indicators of success (which can a more comfortable way of assessing success) and promote looking at leading indicators (a tougher way to look at the world, but ensures the company is prepared for what’s down the road).

 During another highly engaging forum, Hg demonstrated the value derived from connections made between peers, and discussions across the range of topics.

-The topics discussed were supplemented with examples of how Hg’s Operations Innovation team have helped tackle some of these issues at a number of companies across the network,
+The topics discussed were supplemented with examples of how Hg’s Portfolio Team have helped tackle some of these issues at a number of companies across the network,

 Until next year, portfolio leaders will continue their discussions on Hg’s Hive platform – our newly launched, trusted, online environment for portfolio collaboration.